amassaad/base/README.md

 Basic Le Cool &trade; Tools

 Currently:
--git-completion.sh
-  a shell script
+* git-completion.sh: which is a shell script
--bash_profile
-  my favorite shiiiiit
+* bash_profile: my base settings
+*
 To use

 ## git clone the file to your directory, like this: